gkono-splunk/o11y-lambda-workshop/guide/1-setup.md

 weight: 1
 ---

-This lab will make a tracing superhero out of you!
+This workshop will make a tracing superhero out of you!

-In this lab you will learn how a distributed trace is constructed for a small serverless application that runs on AWS Lambda, producing and consuming your message via AWS Kinesis.
+In this workshop you will learn how a distributed trace is constructed for a small serverless application that runs on AWS Lambda, producing and consuming your message via AWS Kinesis.

 ![1-architecture](../images/1-architecture.png)

 ## Pre-requisites

-You should already have the lab content available on your EC2 lab host.
+You should already have the workshop content available on your EC2 host.

-Ensure that this lab's required folder o11y-lambda-lab is on your home directory:
+Ensure that this workshop's required folder o11y-lambda-workshop is on your home directory:

 {{< tabs >}}
 {{% tab title="Command" %}}